Leithfield

 Leithfield is a small town in north Canterbury, New Zealand.
-It is on State Highway 1, 5 km south of Amberley and 42 km north of Christchurch and 11.8 kilometers north of Waikuku.
+It is on State Highway 1, 5 km south of Amberley and 42 km north of Christchurch and 11.8 kilometres north of Waikuku.
 The Leithfield area consists of two semi-distinct areas, Leithfield Beach to the east of State Highway 1 and Leithfield Village adjacent to and immediately to the west of State Highway 1.
 Leithfield sits just south of the South Branch of the Kowai River.

-Leithfield's regional importance is behind that of Amberley with its wine industry and the tourist center of Hanmer Springs.
+Leithfield's regional importance is behind that of Amberley with its wine industry and the tourist centre of Hanmer Springs.
 This is due in large part to its proximity to the district centre at Amberley.
 Despite this proximity, the Leithfield community supports a school, library, summer swimming pool, and many small businesses.

 History

 Leithfield was founded in 1857 by John Leith.
 He purchased a windmill in 1862 and brought it from Christchurch to Leithfield in order to mill wheat.
-The mill building was 23 meters tall and each sail was 12 meters long making it the tallest building in Canterbury at the time.
+The mill building was 23 metres tall and each sail was 12 metres long making it the tallest building in Canterbury at the time.
 Unfortunately the Canterbury nor'westerly winds damaged the mill building making it inoperable.
 In 1880, Leithfield was a town of 700 people.
 It had three churches, a police station, a court, a school, three hotels and five shops.

 Demographics

 Leithfield and Leithfield Beach are both defined by Statistics New Zealand as rural settlements and cover 1.29 km2 and 0.29 km2 respectively.
-They are included in Balcairn statistical area.